 Sales charges are calculated as a percentage of the net asset value per unit of a unit class.
-The sales charge is 2.00% for units of unit class types S and ST. The Management Company may levy a lower sales charge at its own discretion.
-There is currently no sales charge for units of unit class types A, AT, C, CT, N, NT, P, PT, R, RT, I, IT, X, XT, W and WT.
+The sales charge is 4.00% for units of unit class types A and AT, 5.00% for units of unit class types C and CT, 6.00% for units of unit class types S and ST, and 2.00% for units of unit class types P, PT, I and IT.
+The Management Company may levy a lower sales charge at its own discretion.
+There is currently no sales charge for units of unit class types N, NT, R, RT, X, XT, W and WT.

-Buy orders for units received at the respective institutions maintaining the Unitholder's securities account, the Distributors, Paying Agents or at the Registrar and Transfer Agent on a valuation day by 7.00 am Central European Time ("CET") or Central European Summer Time ("CEST") are settled at the subscription price determined on that valuation day, using the forward-pricing method.
+Buy orders for units received at the respective institutions maintaining the unit-holder's securities account, the distributors, paying agents or at the registrar and transfer agent on a valuation day by 7.00 a.m.
+Central European Time ("CEST") or Central European Summer Time ("CEST") are settled at the subscription price determined on that valuation day, using the forward-pricing method.
 Buy orders for units received after this time are settled at the subscription price of the next valuation day, also using the forward-pricing method.

 The subscription price is currently payable to the Registrar and Transfer Agent in the case of in the reference currency of the respective unit class.
 The Management Company may accept a different value date for payment at its own discretion.
-However, this must not exceed ten valuation days after the respective settlement date.
+However, this may not exceed ten valuation days after the respective settlement date.